noyonalways/python-by-phitron/Day_3/learning_outcomes.md

+# Day - 03

 ## Slove the problems from Day-1 and Day-2

 | Solutions                                     |
 |-----------------------------------------------|